GeoGroup/Hoek-Brown-Parameter-Linearization/README.md

-The theoretical background is developped in the journal paper entitled "Robust Equivalent Tunnelling Mohr-Coulomb Strength Parameters for Generalized Hoek-Brown Media", by Meng et al and to be published in European Journal of Environmental and Civil Engineering.
+The theoretical background is developped in the journal paper entitled "Robust Equivalent Tunnelling Mohr-Coulomb Strength Parameters for Generalized Hoek-Brown Media", by Meng et al and to be published.

 Code-users are encouraged to refer to this paper